Couples Counseling for Sexual and Emotional Problems

 Couples therapy focuses on the couple.
-The couple is the client not the individual.
-That is not to say that individual work is not done… it is each individual’s responsibility to do their own work.
+The couple is the client, not the individual.
+That’s not to say individual work is not done—it is each individual’s responsibility to do their own work.

 If it is deemed necessary that more individual work is needed, then an additional sex therapist is required.
-Couples therapy is most likely put on “hold” until that individual therapy is done.
+Couples therapy is most likely put on hold until that individual therapy is complete.

 How Couples Therapy Sessions Work

 First, I’ll meet with both individuals at the same time.
 This is to assess if sex therapy is the best place for them to address their concerns, and if I’m a good fit as a sex therapy counselor for them as well.

 Next, I meet with each person individually and obtain a sexual health history.
 These questions are conducted to get a clear, uncensored view of their relational, psychological and sexual development.